zusquang/aws-easy-dynamodb/README.md

 As its name implies, easy-dynamodb is a package meant to make working with DynamoDB easier and more productive - less time spent reading heavy API documentation, less lines of code, and less mistakes.

-Everything the [AWS DynamoDB SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html) can do, easy-dynamodb can do -- only more easily.
+Everything the [AWS DynamoDB SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html) can do, easy-dynamodb can do -- only (hopefully) more easily.
+For information on parameters that must be passed into the functions and constructor, please refer to the AWS API docs.

 ### Getting Started
 In order to use easy-dynamodb, you first need to add it as a dependency of your Node project